labreleon/Template-Empirical-paper/README.md

 ##### `/input`

+`Raw`

-- Symbolic link to non-versioned folder with input data.
+- Symbolic link to non-versioned folder with raw data.

+`Clean`

 - Any original data source should be included here in clean and normalized form.
 - Only include cleaned files.
 Raw external files should be cleaned in each data source specific folder.
 -  These data sets will then be manipulated and merged by the files in /code.